yell0wsuit/health-survival-docusaurus/docs/apple-health/why-your-mental-health-matters.md

 ## How to Talk About Mental Health

+Conversations about mental health can be hard.
+Especially if you’re bringing up your own concerns.
+There are many reasons for why mental health has become a stigmatized topic.
+One way to combat stigma and support your mental wellbeing is through open and honest conversations.

+There is no right way to talk about mental health.
+If you want to start a conversation about mental health but aren’t sure how, here are some tips:

 - Talk to someone you are comfortable with and trust.
 - Write down your feelings and what you want to discuss.
 - Be honest about how you are feeling.
 - Let people know how they can support you.
 You may want them to listen, give feedback, or help you do research.

+If you want to talk directly to your doctor, here’s a list of things to pay attention to and mention:

 - Significant and persistent changes to your thoughts, behaviors, or moods.
 - A loss of interest or pleasure in doing activities you once enjoyed.
 - Feelings of guilt, hopelessness, worry, or worthlessness.